wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-migrate-schema.md

 <properties
-   pageTitle="Migrate your schema to SQL Data Warehouse | Microsoft Azure" description="Tips for migrating your schema to Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Migrate your schema to SQL Data Warehouse | Windows Azure" description="Tips for migrating your schema to Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"